24th Jun, 2019

 This is especially important if your engine is showing a red light – find a place to stop and do so, as it’s likely warning you of something that could put you in immediate danger.
 This may involve ultimately getting the vehicle towed, which is far from an ideal scenario, or a roadside repair.
 Either way, though it may be a lot of hassle and bother, it’s still far better than the alternative of risking your safety!

 Apart from in the most serious of instances, you may find that when you take it to the mechanic, the problems aren’t as worrying as you may have first thought.
 The electrics on some cars can be particularly vulnerable to ‘gremlins’ and therefore may be quick fixes.
-If they’re not, though, you may find yourself faced with the prospect of having to scrap your car.
+If they’re not, though, you may find yourself faced with the prospect of having to scrap a car.
 And while it’s not an easy decision to make, here at Scrap Car Network we’re here to take as much stress out of the equation for you as we can.
-We make it fast and simple to scrap your car for cash – just enter your car reg and postcode into our website for an instant, no obligation valuation!
+We make it fast and simple to scrapping cars for cash – just enter your car reg and postcode into our website for an instant, no obligation valuation!